The biosphere is composed of soil, atmosphere, plants, and animals. Among which the plants and animals are the most important component.

 The plants belong to the kingdom Plantae.
 Plants are of a wide range variety.

-Stating from algae to the big old banyan tree, all varieties of plants are available around the world.
+Starting from algae to the big old banyan tree, all plant varieties are available worldwide.
 Plants are mainly autotrophic in the mode of nutrition.

 They can prepare their own food using sunlight, chlorophyll, and other raw materials.
 The humans belong to the kingdom Animalia.